Gd4pL4E/PracticalMachineLearning/machinelearning.md

 library(randomForest)
 ```

-To start of we need to load the give datasets into R. We will also check the structure.
+To start of we need to load the give data sets into R. We will also check the structure.
 (Note that the train and test set will be named differently, since the "pml-testing.csv" will not be used as a test set for this project)

 ```r